Leiren/Npanel/README.md

 on Windows you can just copy the Npanel folder and move it to destination server since it is portable.

+# discussion and groups
+Official group for Persian language (IRAN) is [available](https://t.me/Npanel_IR) !

+> other languages groups will be added when they reach minimum 100 users.

 # Uninstall
 on Linux: